Mrxscropionx7812/simple7812/README.md

 Contributing:
 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests.

-Feel free to customize the information as per your project details, and don't forget to replace "[link-to-license]" with the actual link to your project's license file.
+Feel free to customize the information as per your project details